rcardin/rcardin.github.io/_drafts/optional-is-the-new-mandatory.markdown

 For this reason, the Scala `Option` type provides a variant of the `get` method, which is `getOrElse`.
 This method allows you to provide a default value to return in case of an empty option.
 Imagine that our `User` type provides a `gender: Options[String]` method, which eventually returns the gender of a user.
 Using `getOrElse` it possible to safely use the following pattern.

 {% highlight scala %}
-val user: User = // Retrieving a user val gender: String = user.gender.getOrElse("Not specified")
+val maybeUser: User = // Retrieving a user val gender: String = maybeUser.gender.getOrElse("Not specified")
 {% endhighlight %}

 ### Using pattern matching